Income Limits - Medicaid

 Eligibility for Medicaid for the Aged, Blind and Disabled (MABD) is based on both income and resources.

-- The monthly income limit for adults who are blind or disabled, or over the age of 65, is $1,041 if you live outside of Chittenden County.
-It is $1,125 if you live inside Chittenden County.
+In 2023, the monthly income limit for adults who are blind or disabled, or over the age of 65, is $1,258 if you live outside of Chittenden County.
+It is $1,358 if you live inside Chittenden County.

 The State counts “earned” and “unearned” income differently.
 For example, a paycheck from your current employer is considered “earned.”
 The state has a formula for how much of your earned income it will count.
 It does not count every dollar of your earned income — it counts about half of what you earn in your paycheck as countable income.